prisma/prisma1/README.md

 - _Migrate_: **Declarative data modelling and migrations** (optional)
 - _Manage_: **Visual data management with Prisma Admin**

 It is used to build **GraphQL, REST, gRPC APIs** and more.
 Prisma 1 currently supports MySQL, PostgreSQL, MongoDB.

-You can get started with Prisma 1 in the [Prisma 1 docs](https://v1.prisma.io/docs/1.34/get-started/01-setting-up-prisma-new-database-TYPESCRIPT-t002/).
+## Get started with Prisma 1

+Yopu can find installation and usage instructions in the [Prisma 1 docs](https://v1.prisma.io/docs/1.34/get-started/01-setting-up-prisma-new-database-TYPESCRIPT-t002/).

 ## Community